vampserv/getting-started-ios/README.md

 ###4.
 Use the Mobile APIs

-#### Call the Helloworld controller API
+#### Call the HelloWorld controller API

 The HelloWorld controller API concatenates the string `Hello ` with the input string argument and returns it.
 For example, given the input string argument `Magnet` it returns the string `Hello Magnet`.

-To call the Helloworld controller API, follow these steps:
+To call the HelloWorld controller API, follow these steps:

 ###### Import the HelloWorldController header